magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/troubleshooting.md

         </a>
         <a href="http://stackoverflow.com/questions/tagged/thingsboard">
             <h1>Stack Overflow</h1>
-            <p>The ThingsBoard team will also monitor posts tagged thingsboard.
+            <p>The IoT Hub team will also monitor posts tagged thingsboard.
 If there aren’t any existing questions that help, please ask a new one!</p>
         </a>
     </div>
 </section>

-If your problem isn't answered by any of the guides above, feel free to contact ThingsBoard team.
+If your problem isn't answered by any of the guides above, feel free to contact IoT Hub team.

 <a class="button" href="/docs/contact-us/">Contact us</a>